Content from What is Web Scraping?

 In this workshop, we will learn how to extract information from various web pages.
 Different webpages can have widely differing formats which will affect our decisions as to which method of scraping data might be appropriate.

-This is how this page appears in December 2025:
+This is how this page appeared in December 2025:

 Even though the information displayed in the view above is not labelled, anyone visiting this site with some knowledge of Canadian geography and politics can see what information pertains to the politicians’ names, the geographical area they come from and the political party they represent.
 This is because human beings are good at using context and prior knowledge to quickly categorise information.